kubernetes-retired/service-catalog/docs/walkthrough.md

 Notice that a new `Secret` named `ups-binding` has been created.

-## Step 10 - Unbinding from the Instance
+## Step 10 - Unbinding from the ServiceInstance

 Now, let's unbind from the instance.
-To do this, we simply *delete* the `Binding` resource that we previously created:
+To do this, we simply *delete* the `ServiceInstanceCredential` resource that we previously created:

 ```console
 kubectl --context=service-catalog delete -n test-ns bindings ups-binding